-2.000 GPA in all LATIN courses and courses that count toward the major
+- 2.000 GPA in all LATIN and all major courses

 Honors in the Major

-Students may declare Honors in the Latin Major in consultation with the departmental undergraduate advisor.
+Students may declare Honors in the Major in consultation with the CANES undergraduate advisor.

-- Complete a two-semester Senior Honors Thesis in CLASSICS 681 Senior Honors Thesis and CLASSICS 682 Senior Honors Thesis, for a total of 6 credits.
+- Complete a two-semester Senior Honors Thesis in CLASSICS 681 and CLASSICS 682, for a total of 6 credits.